 The following is a guest blog post from Cat Nieves, who writes about some general social media strategies.

-Twitter finally found its way into the fashion world recently, with the debut of its Twitter dress, seen on UK “X Factor” judge, Nicole Scherzinger.
+Twitter found its way into the fashion world in 2013, with the debut of its Twitter dress.
+It was seen on UK “X Factor” judge, Nicole Scherzinger.
 Created by CuteCircuit, the dress displayed tweets in messages lit up by 2000 LED lights woven into the dress.
 If you think that this choice in apparel was going too far, then you haven’t been paying attention to how much social media is playing a part in leveraging sales and marketing strategies for companies, on a global level.
-Samir Balwani, a technology strategist at Morpheus Media, recommends that companies utilize all social media outlets to their advantage– not just Facebook and Twitter, but YouTube and Pinterest as well.
+Samir Balwani, a technology strategist, recommends that companies utilize all social media outlets to their advantage– not just Facebook and Twitter, but YouTube and Pinterest as well.
 Starting a social media account with one of these networks is only a start.
 The true magic comes when you begin to use the accounts and apply some marketing strategies as you build your brand name.
 Noobie marketing strategists and brand ambassadors: this article’s for you.